INTERVIEW: Becky Laverty (Roadburn Festival)

 I agree, I think there’s a nice balance between the visuals and the sounds.

-We’re big fans of Divide & Dissolve her at GIHE, and someone else who also is also a big fan of yours is Radio 6 presenter Mary Anne Hobbs.
+We’re big fans of Divide and Dissolve her at GIHE, and someone else who also is also a big fan of yours is Radio 6 presenter Mary Anne Hobbs.
 How do you feel about that?

 I really want to meet her, she seems so cool.
 Sylvie and I want to hang out and eat food with her.
 She’s across so much cool music, she has really great energy and it feels like such a huge blessing to have her understanding of what we’re doing.
 I admire her, I think she’s awesome.